 In June 2018 the Government announced the extension of the Care and Support Workers Pay Equity Settlement to New Zealand’s estimated 5,000 mental health and addiction support workers.

 In an agreement with unions and employers, the Government has agreed to extend the Care and Support Workers (Pay Equity) Settlement Act to include mental health and addiction support workers.
+This Settlement Agreement was signed by all parties to the settlement at Parliament on 25 July 2018.

 The settlement delivers a new pay scale that reflects workers’ qualifications and experience.